thkukuk/tiu/README.md

   * minus: does not allow IMA/EVM
 * `/etc` is an own, writeable subvolume
   * plus: root filesystem is still read-only
-  * minus: I was not able to mount `/etc` before systemd needs it writeable.
+  * minus: It seems it's not possible to mount `/etc` before systemd needs it writeable.
-* We follow usrMove, which means we have a read-write root filesystem and the real data is only part of `/boot` and `/usr`.
+* We follow usrMove, which means we have a read-write root filesystem and the real data is only part of `/usr`.
   * plus: root filesystem is read-write and allows easier changes like creating additional directories
   * minus:
     * root filesysem is read-write and allows changes
-    * rollback of two independent volumes is not possible

 ## Requirements for distribution/RPMs

 ### RPM %pre/%post install scripts

 The %pre/%post install scripts will only be executed when building the master image.
 Not when the image get's deployed or updated.
 So update code will never be executed.
-Changes to /etc, /var or anything else outside /usr and /boot will be deleted or overwritten.
+Changes to `/etc`, `/var` or anything else outside `/usr` will be deleted or overwritten.

 ### RPM filelist

-RPMs should only contain files in `/usr` and for the moment in `/boot`.
-Files outside this two directories are not updateable and will always stay at the version of the image with which the System was installed first. %ghost entries for `/etc`, `/var`, `/run` and similar directories don't make any sense, as RPM is never executed to remove such packages with an update and the files will stay.
+RPMs should only contain files in `/usr`.
+Files outside this directory are not install- or updateable with the image and have to be generated or adjusted during the first boot of the new image with e.g. `tmpfiles.d`, `sysusers.d` or special systemd services.
+%ghost entries for `/etc`, `/var`, `/run` and similar directories don't make any sense, as RPM is never executed to remove such packages with an update and the files will stay.

 Distribution specific configuration files have to stay in `/usr`, e.g. `/usr/etc`, `/usr/share/<package>` or similar locations. `/etc` is only for host specific configuration files and admin made changes.
-See `systemd`, `dbus-1` or `libeconf` as examples how services should merge the configuration snippets during start.
+See `systemd` or `[libeconf](https://github.com/openSUSE/libeconf)` as examples how services should merge the configuration snippets during start.

 All files in `/etc` have to be generated or adjusted during first image installation by the `image installer` or during boot by systemd services, either unit files or `sysusers.d` and `tmpfiles.d` configuration files.
 `tmpfiles.d` is also to be used to populate `/var` and `/run`.